 All known sappers now lay dead, only yards from their targets.
 One dead sapper was found behind the GCA generator 20 yards from the parked aircraft.
 This sapper was later found to be the one wounded by K9 Sentry Sgt Cartwright.

 Another body found was discovered, that of wounded Echo-75 Sentry Dog King.
 King, although receiving a shoulder wound from the sappers during the early moments of the attack, had pursued the VC across the runway and renewed his attack during the final firefight and received a second wound from a crawling sappers.
 Wounded, yet still determined to attack the sappers, King continued crawling in wounded-pursuit, and was mistakenly killed by the QRT Team who mistook him for a hiding sapper.

 At 0225 hours K-9 Sentry Sgt Cartwright and his dog Jody were evacuated for medical care.
-Both recovered from their wounds, C-123 aircraft from banned.
+Both recovered from their wounds.
+C-123 aircraft from Ubon were now dropping parachute flares over the area and the base was swept by SAT and QRT teams for any remaining intruders.
+None were discovered.
+No aircraft were banned.
 This night the NVA sappers lost five men.
 Four sappers escaped.
 Their abandoned weapons and gear being found the next day in the jungle 40 yards outside the base perimeter.
 Unconfirmed reports by several local citizens placed from one to four suspicious persons fleeing northeast after the battle.
 The local population living in and around the Air Base and the Ubon area always cooperated with military authorities in passing on any information and early warning regarding suspicious activity outside and around the base.
 Through investigation after every incident of hostile activity directed toward the Air Base found that the attackers had no local support but were infiltrated and supplied from outside Thailand by the NVA or Laotian forces.

-00. Left.
 Sgt Thomas E. Cartwright, 8th SPS K-9 receives Bronze Star/v and Purple Heart, from Col. Cummins.